Kingshisui00/Kingshisui00/README.md

 I'm a student interested in learning coding WhatsApp bots.
 I love coding and exploring new technologies.

 ## Current Project
-I'm currently working on project aurora-public MD WhatsApp bot.
-Also creating self Api.
+I'm currently working on project aurora-public MD WhatsApp and Apis for it.

 ## Public Repositories
 - [Aurora-public-md(comming soon)](Link)